DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT

 A young monk asked the wise tea master Lao Cha:

 – Shifu, I love sweets and fruits.
 But doctors told me that I can’t have them if I want to take care of my health.
 What to do?
 How can I satisfy my cravings, yet stay healthy?

 – Have some Lychee Red Tea.

 Lychee is a small sweet fruit found in tropical Asian and Indian climates.
-In order to make Lychee black tea, both fresh and dried lychee are smoked at low temperatures for a fair duration of time.
-Gongfu black tea is incorporated during this process for the absorption of the mellow aroma and sweet remnants of the adjacent Lychee.
+To make Lychee black tea, farmers first harvest the tea leaves and store them until the summer.
+They take both fresh and dried lychee and smoke them over low temperatures for a fair duration of time.
+They then add Gong Fu black tea leaves during this process to absorb the mellow aroma and full natural sweetness remnants of the adjacent lychee.

-The tea garden at which this black tea growing is located in the famous mountains of Fujian Province of China, about 600 meters above the sea level.
-The surrounding camel-hump knolls and thick forestry help supply a unique ecology of cloud and mist regularly.
-This serves to enrich the quality of tea in the region.
+The tea garden in which this black tea is growing is in the famous mountains of Fujian Province of China, about 600 meters above sea level.
+The surrounding camel-hump knolls and thick forestry help regularly supply a unique cloud and mist ecology.
+That serves to enrich the quality of tea in the region.

-The sugary addition of Lychee provides some specialty in its pairing with a fermented black counterpart.
-It can be brewed with lemon or rose for added complexity and adaptation.
+The sugary addition of lychee provides some specialty in its pairing with a fermented black counterpart.
+It can be brewed with lemon or rose for added complexity and transformation.
 It also makes a great iced tea and is popular in Taiwan for making famous bubble tea drinks.